-Auditor resigns from office before end of term, he/she would have to give a written notice to your company.
+Auditor resigns from office before the end of the term, he/she would have to give written notice to your company.
 Thus, your Auditor’s appointment will end on the date when the notice was deposited at your company’s registered office.
-If your auditor specify at a later date then that would the date of their official resignation.
+If your auditor specifies at a later date then that would the date of their official resignation.

 Statement of circumstances

 Your auditor resigns from the office will only be effective if he/she provides a statement of circumstances.
 The statement must include details of any relevant circumstances relating to their resignation that should be brought to the attention of the shareholders or creditors.

 In the event your auditor has no circumstances to report, the statement must state this fact.
 Once your company has received your Auditor’s notice, you must deliver a copy of it to Companies House.

 Auditor request to call for extraordinary general meeting

 On the other hand, your Auditor may also request that your company to call an extraordinary general meeting to consider the circumstances connected with their resignation.
 He/she could make such request by depositing a signed requisition with their resignation.
 Subsequently, you are to arrange the meeting within 21 days.
 The meeting must be for a date within 28 days of it being convened.
 Total length of the process is 49 days.
 Failure to do so will render your directors liable to a fine.

 Your auditor may also request you to send their written statement relating to the resignation to all shareholders prior to the extraordinary meeting.
 The statement may also be sent prior to the general meeting at which your auditor’s term of office would have expired or where a replacement auditor is to be appointed.
 Your auditor also has the right to attend and be heard at either of these meetings.

 If the statement received is too late to be included in the notice to the general meeting, your auditor can request the statement to be read out at the meeting.